 any radiographs used; and

-the facsimiles or results of any other diagnostic aids used.
+the results of any other diagnostic aids used.

 Dental records must include a diagnosis.

-Dental records must include an agreed upon written and dated treatment plan except for routine dental care such as preventive services.
+Dental records must include an agreed upon written and dated treatment plan except for routine dental care.
 The treatment plan must be updated to reflect the current status of the patient's oral health and treatment.

 Dental records must include a notation that: